Shians/Nextflow-docs/docs/Directives.md

 - `true` (default): Cache based on inputs, parameters, and file metadata
 - `false`: Disable caching, always re-execute
 - `'deep'`: Include file content in cache key (slower but more accurate)
-- `'lenient'`: Minimal caching, only check task name and inputs
+- `'lenient'`: Only check input file name and size (not timestamp) — a workaround for shared filesystems with inconsistent timestamps

 ```groovy
 process alwaysRun {